 While I love the woodsy, pine-y flavor of gin, I know it’s not for everyone.
-For a less complex flavor profile, try using neutral flavored vodka instead.
+For a less complex flavor profile in these cranberry cocktails, try using neutral flavored vodka instead.

-Among other things that 2020 brought with it was a huge surge in non-alcoholic spirits.
+Among other things that 2020 brought with it was a huge surge in non-alcoholic spirits, a great way to include an alternative twist to the recipe.
 Feel free to swap in your favorite gin-adjacent for a sober-friendly mocktail.

-If you made this recipe for my Winter Holiday Cranberry Gin Cocktail, please be sure to rate and review it below!
-You can find me on Instagram, Facebook, and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for a Holiday Gin & Tonic, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 Holiday Gin & Tonic